SAP-samples/teched2024-IN180/exercises/ex5/README.md

 ![](/exercises/ex5/images/ex5_2_2.png)

-<br>Head back the API artifact and click on (+) to add a flow step after the 'Authorization' step.
+<br>Head back to the API artifact and click on (+) to add a flow step after the 'Authorization' step.

 ![](/exercises/ex5/images/ex5_2_base.png)